kumu/help/site/guides/the-profile.md

 ## Description

 The description is meant to include a narrative overview of what you are mapping.
-For a person, this may be a short bio and for a project it may be a quick summary and intended impact.
-You can add formatting (bold, italics), links to external websites, links within your map and to other maps, images, video and more by using our flavor of markdown.
-Make sure to read the [Markdown Guide](/guides/markdown.html) to learn all that you can add to the description field.
+For a person, this may be a short bio and for a project it may be a quick summary or intended impact.
+You can add formatting (bold, italics), links to external websites, links within your map and to other maps, images, video and more through markdown.
+Make sure to read the [Markdown Guide](/guides/markdown.html) to learn all that you can add.

 ## Tags

 Tags are meant for storing short pieces of information that don't require the structure and label that come with attributes.
+We recommend using single words without special characters but you are free to use tags as you desire.
+When you start typing a tag, Kumu will prompt you with other tags that have already been assigned to entities within your project.

 ## Attributes